How to Use Unallocated Space After Cloning to A Larger HDD/SSD

 You can repeat Step 1 and 2 to move the unallocated space to the desired location.

 Step 3.
-Click "Execute Operation," and it will execute the operations to add the unallocated space into the target partition eventually.
+Click "Execute Task" and "Apply", it will execute the operations to add the unallocated space into the target partition eventually.

 Step 1.
 Right-click on This PC/My Computer > Click "Manage" > Enter Device Manager and click "Disk Management".